TheAkki/open-elevation/README.md

 -----
-# Changes to the original version:
+# Changes to the original and forked version:
-* changing TIFF file locations - to working one - for SRTM 250m data in download script
-* changing create-dataset.sh to work again
-* fixing download scripts
+* Prepare for using 30m Data

 ### News:
 * added a preinstall documentation for dependencies